Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 ### Javascript
 * JSHint returned no errors although it gave warnings that score isn't defined in the results function.
 This was used instead of correct which is equal to the same object. score.innertext was used instead because calling the correct from the checkAnswer function didn't work.

-## Accessibilty Testing
+## Accessibility Testing
-This is a screenshot taken from doing an accessibilty test on Developer Tools Lighthouse.
+This is a screenshot taken from doing an accessibility test on Developer Tools Lighthouse.

 ![Screenshot](/assets/screenshots/accessibility-screenshot.png)